FarahMo24/Interpreter-Project/README.md

-# CSC 413 - Project Two - The Interpreter
+# Project Two - The Interpreter

-## Student Name  : Mohamed Farah
+## Purpose:

-## Student ID    : 918378258
+  Implementing an interpreter for the mock language X.

-## Student Email : mfarah@mail.sfsu.edu
+  Mock language X is a simplified version of Java.